Measuring Evidence against Exchangeability and Group Invariance with E-values: Optimal e-values for group invariance

 \begin{rmk}[Optimal uniformly in aggregation functions] An implication of Theorem \ref{thm:characterize_optimal} is that an e-value that is optimal for every $K_O$, $O \in \mathcal{Y} / \mathcal{G}$, is also optimal for \emph{any} choice of aggregation function $\Psi$.
 We exploit this idea in Section \ref{sec:optimal_orbit}. \end{rmk}

-\begin{rmk}[Beyond group invariance] The result also goes through if the partitioning of the sample space is not generated by a group, and the null hypothesis is simply some probability mixture over known distributions on each of the subsets in the partition.
+\begin{rmk}[Beyond group invariance] The result goes through if the partitioning of the sample space is not generated by a group, and the null hypothesis is simply some probability mixture over known distributions on each of the subsets in the partition.
 Our group structure naturally generates such a partition, where the distribution on each subset in the partition is uniform.
-This approach may be interesting to derive optimal e-values in other contexts, but we did not explore this further. \end{rmk}
+This approach may be interesting for deriving optimal e-values in other contexts. \end{rmk}